Skip to content

 createAggregateRoot

 createAggregateRoot defines a domain entity — its events, state, business rules, and commands — using a type-safe fluent builder API.
 Aggregate roots are the primary write-side primitive: they enforce invariants and emit events.
+Every stream is automatically locked during command execution to prevent concurrent modifications and version collisions — see Concurrency & Locking.

 import { createAggregateRoot } from '@requence/event-sourcing'